cody-dot-js/codyaprice.com-legacy/content/blog/0008-sort-it-out-js/index.md

 Tonight I made a script to [automate the boring stuff](https://automatetheboringstuff.com/) when creating a blog post.
 It's a small-_ish_ node driven command line script that [scaffolds](https://github.com/dev-cprice/codyaprice.com/blob/3105787df9d879252b198a5e719817b20c6c2b64/scripts/new-post/index.js) out a new blog post using a template.
 In my website's repo, like most (if not all) Gatsby driven static sites, my [posts](https://codyaprice.com/blog) are located under [content/blog](https://github.com/dev-cprice/codyaprice.com/tree/3105787df9d879252b198a5e719817b20c6c2b64/content/blog).
-The directory names for each are prefixed with a zero-padded index, followed by a kebab-cased path (which is generally similar to the title and actually happens to be what makes up the slug).
+The directory names for each are prefixed with a zero-padded index, followed by a kebab-cased path (which is generally similar to the title and happens to be what makes up the slug).

 For example, `0005-git-commit-m-write-more`, which maps to [this post](https://codyaprice.com/blog/git-commit-m-write-more).